uhi22/invacare-g50-investigations/readme.md

 Using the STM32 and attached display, we decode some network variables out of the CAN messages, and show them on the display.

+## Goals

+1. Understand the communication on the DX-BUS
+2. Replace the original joystick ("UCM") by a self-made box which can control the motor, the lights and the steering.
+3. Replace the UCM and the ServoLightModule by a self-made box to control only the motor.

 ## Pinout of the Power Module